-I love to paint outdoors, immersing myself in the sensory qualities of light and colour, to catch the pulse and poetics, of the Devon and Cornwall land, coast and seascapes.
+I love to be in nature, immersing myself in the sensory, ephemeral qualities of light to catch the pulse and poetics of the Devon and Cornwall land, coast and sea.
 I aim to evoke these numinous qualities, the spirit, vitality and zest of life, in my oil and mixed media paintings.

-In my meditation practise, on retreat, many years ago, I experienced total immersion into an all encompassing joy, a dissolution into the nature of being, which has remained with me ever since.
+In my meditation practise, on retreat, many years ago, I experienced total immersion into an all encompassing joy, perhaps a dissolution into the nature of being, which has remained with me.
 Like being inside an explosion of particles eternally unfolding in an exquisite dance, going beyond thoughts and feelings to experience simply what is.
-If reality is whatever's happening in front of you and if arguing with reality (Katie:2007) means losing equanimity then it hurts not to be a lover of what is.
-Awareness, curiosity and reflection may be the key to acceptance and a letting go which can open to freedom, spontaneity and spaciousness.

-I have found that this quality of presence, simply being with whatever is emerging, from the most simple and mundane moment to the most dramatic, whether sorrowful, beautiful or exquisite, reveals that there are indeed a thousand names for joy.
+I have found there to be a quality of presence, simply being with whatever is arising, from the most simple and mundane moment to the most dramatic, whether sorrowful or exquisite, that reveals to me a thousand names for joy.